 Maisie absolutely does assist her owner Amy when running, but if she was looking for super-fast times and podium places, a bigger dog would be needed.

 - I am about two minutes faster on a five-kilometer run with her.
 Maisie and I are a perfect match.
 She runs and pulls just enough to assist me at my best pace.
 She makes me try harder.
 I have honestly never said to myself when on a run, “I wish I had a bigger dog.”
 But, I have often said that I’m grateful for my small dog in many a technical situation; however, there are plenty of large dogs out there who don’t pull the way Maisie does, and they still have a great time with their owners.
 So, size isn’t always the main factor!
 As long as you’re both loving it and enjoying the trails together, then winning isn’t the be-all and end-all.

-The one true con she has faced is some other people’s attitudes.
+The only real drawback she has faced is some other people’s attitudes.

 - I’ve had people who don’t know us make fun of her or make mean comments, laugh at her, or call her a “handbag dog.”
 I just like to make sure they get to see her running.
 That usually shows them!
 She rockets along as determined as any sled dog!
 Thankfully, most people know that she’s actually an amazing canicross dog, and her nickname is Mighty Maisie to her friends!
 Her size has never been a barrier.

 When running with small dogs, the weight of your canicross kit is important.

 - A heavy clip at the end of a line can put pressure on a smaller dog’s back or can cause too much bounce.
 The Bungee leash with a lightweight carabiner is perfect for small dogs, and the full bungee gives a soft tow and eliminates extra bounce.
 For the smallest dogs, the Touring bungee is an even lighter option.
 The line is adapted for a wide variety of breeds, as it comes in four different models with different lengths and widths.